Potential Violation definition

 Potential Violation means, with respect to any motor vehicle passing through a Fixed Speed Site, a Mobile Vehicle Van, and/or a Designated Intersection, the data collected by the Speed Monitoring System and/or Automated Traffic Law Enforcement System with respect to such motor vehicle, which data shall be processed by the Speed Monitoring System and/or Automated Traffic Law Enforcement System for the purpose of allowing the Authorized Officer to review such data and determine whether a Violation has occurred.

-Potential Violation means, with respect to any motor vehicle passing through a Designated Intersection, the data collected by the System for the purpose of allowing the Authorized Officer to review such data and determine whether a Violation has occurred.
+Potential Violation means, with respect to any motor vehicle passing through a Designated Intersection, the data collected by the Vendor System with respect to such motor vehicle, which data shall be processed by the Vendor System for the purposes of allowing the Authorized Employee to review such data and determine whether a Violation has occurred.

-Potential Violation means the use of a Toll Road without concurrent payment of the toll(s) therefore (i) by use of a Transponder with respect to the 1-15 Express Lanes or (ii) by use of a Transponder or otherwise with respect to the Corridors.
+Potential Violation means the use of a toll facility without concurrent payment of the toll(s) therefore (i) by use of a Transponder with respect to the [Insert other Agency facility name] or (ii) by use of a Transponder or otherwise with respect to the I-15 Managed Lanes.

 Potential Violation means, with respect to any motor vehicle passing through a 39 Designated Intersection, the data collected by the Vendor System with respect to 40 such motor vehicle, which data shall be processed by the Vendor System for the 41 purposes of allowing the Authorized Employee to review such data and determine 42 whether a Red Zone Violation has occurred.